Policies and Telemetry

 Policy enforcement and telemetry collection are entirely driven from configuration.
-These features are completely disabled by default, avoiding the need to run the Mixer component.
-Refer to Installation Options for more information.
+It's possible to completely disable these features and avoid the need to run the Mixer component in an Istio deployment.

 Mixer is a highly modular and extensible component.
 One of its key functions is to abstract away the details of different policy and telemetry backend systems, allowing the rest of Istio to be agnostic of those backends.

 Mixer's flexibility in dealing with different infrastructure backends comes from its general-purpose plug-in model.
 Individual plug-ins are known as adapters and they allow Mixer to interface to different infrastructure backends that deliver core functionality, such as logging, monitoring, quotas, ACL checking, and more.
 The exact set of adapters used at runtime is determined through configuration and can easily be extended to target new or custom infrastructure backends.